Nice Work If You Can Get It (musical): Productions

 Preview performances began on Broadway at the Imperial Theatre on March 29, 2012 with the opening on April 24, 2012.
 Directed and choreographed by Kathleen Marshall, the cast starred Matthew Broderick (Jimmy Winter) and Kelli O'Hara (Billie Bendix).
 The production closed on June 15, 2013, after 27 previews and 478 regular performances.

 A US national tour started on September 2, 2014 at the Music Hall at Fair Park in Dallas, Texas, and ran, with an extended break for the winter holidays, until March 22, 2015.
 It finished at the Segerstrom Center for the Arts in Costa Mesa, California.

-The Australian premiere, a non-replica production directed by Roger Hodgman for The Production Company, played at the State Theatre, Arts Centre Melbourne from August 15 to 23, 2015.
+The Australian production, a non-replica production directed by Roger Hodgman for The Production Company, played at the State Theatre, Arts Centre Melbourne from August 15 to 23, 2015.
 It featured Rohan Browne, Esther Hannaford, Christie Whelan-Browne, John Wood, Gina Riley, George Kapiniaris, and Nicki Wendt.

-The UK premiere ran at Upstairs at The Gatehouse in London from 12 December 2018 to 27 January 2019.
+The UK premiere ran at Upstairs at The Gatehouse in London from December 12, 2018 to January 27, 2019.
 It was directed by John Plews, with choreography by Grant Murphy, musical supervision by Charlie Ingles, musical direction by Chris Poon, design by Pollyanna Elston, sound design by Nico Menghini (assisted by Alistair Warr & Rachel Darwood), lighting design by Sam Waddington (assisted by Bethany Gupwell), costume supervision by Nadine Froehlich, wigs by Jessica Plews, and produced by Katie Plews for Ovation Productions.

+The Japanese production of the musical by all-female theater troupe Takarazuka Revue ran from January 8 to February 9, 2021.
+Due to COVID-19 original schedule was heavily changed.
+It was directed by Ryou Harada with musical arrangement by Shouichi Tama.

+The Queanbeyan production ran from 1 to 10 November 2024.
+The run opened to overwhelmingly positive reviews, with local publication CityNews describing the show as "not difficult to see".